jwlarocque/freeclimbs/README.md

     - Reduce use of :global
     - Unify?
     - Buttons
+    - Use the same checkboxes for Sharing and Route creation
 - Improve Wall Select/home page
 - Sets
     - Clone Set as draft
-- Sharing links
-    - QR codes
 - Sends, ratings, and climber grades
     - Additional route search filtering/sorting based on ratings
 - More auth options (Google at minimum)